Financing Your Journey

 Do Ovaterra supplements qualify for HSA and FSA?

-Ovaterra’s prenatal vitamins should automatically qualify for HSA and FSA, just like any other prenatal vitamins.
+Ovaterra’s prenatal vitamins automatically qualifies for HSA and FSA, just like any other prenatal vitamins.

 How to use HSA/FSA to purchase Ovaterra supplements

 There are a few ways to purchase Ovaterra supplements, using your HSA/FSA funds.